openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

     frontend_status: Done

-An interface declared with an *extends* clause extends all other named interfaces and thus inherits all their members.

-Such other named interfaces are the *direct superinterfaces* of the declared interface.
+An interface declared with an *extends* clause extends all other named interfaces, and thus inherits all their members.
+Such other named interfaces are *direct superinterfaces* of a declared interface.

 A class that *implements* the declared interface also implements all the interfaces that the interface *extends*.